 - i.
 Two Rivers selected: "Option 1: Provision of 1:1 learning devices" and answered the following associated questions: - 1.
 As of the submission of this plan, the LEA has 1,100 learning devices. - 2.
-Distribution Strategy:

-- a.
-Two Rivers selected "Option ii: Devices will be distributed to all students in the event of a foreseen school closure (e.g., with advanced warning)." - 3.
-An accurate assessment of current student access to broadband internet/WIFI.
+Distribution Strategy: - Two Rivers selected "Option ii: Devices will be distributed to students in grades K-8 in the event of a foreseen school closure (e.g., with advanced warning)."

+3. An accurate assessment of current student access to broadband internet/WIFI.

 Based on the families that completed our School Year 2021-22 survey, Two Rivers has 16 students enrolled who did not have internet at home.
-At that rate, 99% of Two Rivers families have internet access
+At that rate, 99% of Two Rivers families have internet access.

-- 4. Approximately 99% of our students have access to broadband internet/WIFI at their situational place of learning. - 5.
-In the space below, please describe the LEA's plan to provide internet access to students who do not currently have it in the event of the need to move to situational distance learning.
+4. Approximately 99% of our students have access to broadband internet/WIFI at their situational place of learning.

+5. In the space below, please describe the LEA's plan to provide internet access to students who do not currently have it in the event of the need to move to situational distance learning.

 Two Rivers created a family technology email account to address access and technical support issues.
 As in the past, our assistant principals and student and family support coordinator will work to identify families in need and ensure they are able to access technology (including internet) from Two Rivers.
-In School Year 2022-23, we will continue to have hotspots available for students without internet access.